-Secondly we extent our studies to the remains of the walls and architectural elements (compare picture below) in order to reconstruct the Forum’s outlook in its several building-phases.
-Our working-hypothesis is that we can find common elements in the building-histories of the hitherto analysed areas.
-This allows us to re-write the last chapter(s) of Ostia’s history, the rebuilding of the Forum even after the end of epigraphic evidence from this site – exclusively based on new archaeological material.
+Regarding the hitherto conducted work, our working hypothesis has been that we can find common elements in the building histories of the hitherto analysed areas.
+This has allowed us to re-write the last chapters of Ostia’s history, the rebuilding of the Forum even after the end of epigraphic evidence from this site – exclusively based on new archaeological material.